ZZT: Legacy

-By getting $100 a day from ZZT, Sweeney was convinced he could earn enough from the shareware industry, and decided to work in the video game industry.
+By getting $100 per day from ZZT, Sweeney was convinced he could earn enough from the shareware industry, and decided to work in the video game industry.
 He renamed the company to Epic MegaGames in October 1991.
 Shortly after the release of ZZT, Sweeney started a level designer contest for registered users to make their own worlds and submit them to him.
 Over 200 users submitted their custom worlds.
 The best collaboration games that won the contest were included in The Best of ZZT and ZZT's Revenge, released in 1992.
 The winners of the contest received prizes of gift certificates, while others would receive honorable mentions.
 The six winning custom worlds that made up ZZT's Revenge earned the designers employment in Epic MegaGames, with the winning worlds being "Ezanya", "Fantasy", "Crypt", "Smiley Guy", "Manor", and "Darbytown".
 Sweeney later asked one of these developers, Allen Pilgrim, to create the shareware world "Monster Zoo" for the sequel to ZZT, Super ZZT, released on October 15, 1991.
 Other worlds available for purchase were "Proving Grounds" and "Lost Forest".
 The game plays similarly to ZZT, while adding more features such as greater colors accessible within its editor, new enemies and objects, and scrolling map screens that allowed for larger boards than in ZZT.
 Although Super ZZT incorporated several additions to ZZT, it never caught on with the ZZT community like the original ZZT did, and very few games were ever created for Super ZZT, with one reason being due to the editor being hidden during normal play.

 After publishing Best of ZZT and ZZT's Revenge, Sweeney realized the community began creating worlds that reached or exceeded the quality of his work.
 Furthermore, he believed that games with cutting edge graphics and sound similar in commercial quality to Super Nintendo Entertainment System or Sega Genesis games would have higher sales in the shareware model, taking influence from Commander Keen and Duke Nukem.
 As such, he moved away from ZZT indefinitely to work on other projects like Jill of the Jungle.
 He has commented on wanting to build a massive-multiplayer online version of ZZT during an interview, but his future focus on the company was to move forward with new franchises, while learning from the success of ZZT.
 Sweeney and Mark Rein later credited that much of the core idea of Unreal and Unreal Engine came from what Sweeney learned from the success of ZZT, with a focus on building games with clean code and editing tools, so that others can build their own games.
 Mark Rein has claimed that Unreal Tournament became a spiritual successor to the game thanks to the game's modding community and versatile developer tools.